Third DEQAR event - June 2018

 - Recognition information centres (ENIC-NARICs)

-- Recognition officers in higher education institutions
+- Recognition and admission officers in higher education institutions

 - Quality assurance agencies